-- 17.1 The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that HMs understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles.
-This includes: - 17.1.1 how staff can support pupils in meeting high standards of behaviour; - 17.1.2 how staff can ensure that this policy and sanctions are applied in a way that is consistent, fair, proportionate and predictable; and - 17.1.3 where applicable, to reflect the needs of particular pupils. - 17.2 The level and frequency of training depends on the role of the individual member of staff. - 17.3 The School maintains written records of all staff training.
+- 17.1.
+The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that HMs understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles.
+This includes: - 17.1.1. how staff can support pupils in meeting high standards of behaviour; - 17.1.2. how staff can ensure that this policy and sanctions are applied in a way that is consistent, fair, proportionate and predictable; and - 17.2. where applicable, to reflect the needs of particular pupils. - 17.3.
+The level and frequency of training depends on the role of the individual member of staff. - 17.4.
+The School maintains written records of all staff training.

-18 Risk assessment
+18. Risk Assessment

-- 18.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 18.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education Health and Care Plans, as appropriate).
-Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 18.3 The Sub-Warden has overall responsibility for ensuring that matters which affect pupil welfare are adequately assessed and for ensuring that the plans are implemented, monitored and evaluated as required. - 18.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the Deputy Head Pastoral and the Deputy Head Safeguarding who have been properly trained in, and tasked with, carrying out the particular assessment.
+18.1.
+Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified.

+- 18.2.
+The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education Health and Care Plans, as appropriate).
+Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 18.3.
+The Sub-Warden has overall responsibility for ensuring that matters which affect pupil welfare are adequately assessed and for ensuring that the plans are implemented, monitored and evaluated as required. - 18.4.
+Day to day responsibility to carry out risk assessments under this policy will be delegated to the Deputy Head Pastoral and the Director of Safeguarding who have been properly trained in, and tasked with, carrying out the particular assessment.

-19 Record keeping
+19. Record Keeping

-- 19.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 19.2 The School will keep a separate record for: - 19.2.1 allegations and concerns reported in respect of: - (a) sexual harassment or sexual violence; - (b) bullying, discriminatory and prejudiced behaviour, either directly related or indirectly related, including racist, sexist, disability and homophobic / biphobic / transphobic bullying, use of derogatory language and racist incidents - 19.2.2 The School will keep a separate record of exclusions, pupils taken off roll, incidents of poor behaviour, use of internal exclusion and sanctions imposed for serious misbehaviour.
-The record will include: - (a) the name and year group of the pupil concerned; - (b) the nature and date of the offence; - (c) the sanction imposed and reason for it; - (d) the name of the person imposing the sanction; and - 19.3 This record is reviewed regularly by the Sub-Warden so that patterns in behaviour can be identified and managed appropriately.
-This will also help if / when responding to any complaints about the way a case has been handled by the School. - 19.4 The records created in accordance with this policy may contain personal data.
+- 19.1.
+All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 19.2.
+The School will keep a separate record for: - 19.2.1. allegations and concerns reported in respect of: - a. sexual harassment or sexual violence; - b. bullying, discriminatory and prejudiced behaviour, either directly related or indirectly related, including racist, sexist, disability and homophobic / biphobic / transphobic bullying, use of derogatory language and racist incidents. - 19.2.2.
+The School will keep a separate record of exclusions, pupils taken off roll, incidents of poor behaviour, use of internal exclusion and sanctions imposed for serious misbehaviour.
+The record will include: - a. the name and year group of the pupil concerned; - b. the nature and date of the offence; - c. the sanction imposed and reason for it; and - d. the name of the person imposing the sanction. - 19.3.
+This record is reviewed regularly by the Sub-Warden so that patterns in behaviour can be identified and managed appropriately.
+This will also help if / when responding to any complaints about the way a case has been handled by the School.

+19.4.
+The records created in accordance with this policy may contain personal data.
 The School's use of this personal data will be in accordance with data protection law.
 The School has published on its website privacy notices which explain how the School will use personal data.

-20 Version control
+20. Version Control

-Date of adoption of this policy 31 August 2023

-Date of last review of this policy May 2023

-Date for next review of this policy August 2024

-Policy owner (SMT) Sub-Warden

-Policy owner (Governing Body) Governing Body
+Date of adoption of this policy 31 August 2024 Date of last review of this policy August 2024 Date for next review of this policy August 2025 Policy owner (SMT) Sub-Warden Policy owner (Governing Body) Governing Body

-Appendix 1 School Rules for the Academic Year 2023/24
+Appendix I - School Rules for the Academic Year 2024/25